-BLESMA is a National Charity, Registered Charity Number 1084189 for Limbless and Ex-Service Men and Women, their dependants and Widows.
+Blesma is a National Charity, Registered Charity Number 1084189 for Limbless Ex-Service Men and Women, their dependants, and their families.
 The objectives of the Association are to promote the welfare of all those of either sex who have lost a limb or limbs, or one or both eyes, or the use of limbs as a result of service in any branch of Her Majesty’s Forces or Auxiliary Forces and to assist needy dependants of such service limbless.

-Steps give support and information to empower everyone affected by all lower limb conditions.
+Steps gives support and information to empower everyone affected by all lower limb conditions.
 They don’t take walking for granted!

 Reach has a number of branches in various parts of the country which provide the opportunity for families to meet locally.
-Reach publishes a newsletter ‘Within Reach’.
-This provides a regular means of communication to all members’ families.
-The newsletters contain a wide range of information and articles on individual families experiences, new developments, details of Branch activities, fund raising efforts, etc.
+Reach publishes a newsletter called ‘Within Reach’.
+This provides a regular means of communication to the families of all their members.
+The newsletters contain a wide range of information and articles on individual families experiences, new developments, details of branch activities, fundraising efforts, etc.

 It is the entire team of specialists that will assist in your rehabilitation.
 At minimum it would consist of a Consultant or Doctor, Prosthetist or Orthotist, a Physiotherapist or Occupational Therapist (OT).
 Many other specialists might be included depending on your needs: a counsellor, a nurse or a representative from the hospital administration are just a few of the specialists who might be involved.